vEnhance/web.evanchen.cc/input/filesys.md

 So for example, `vim secretbox/gossip.tex` is equivalent to `cd secretbox/` followed by `vim gossip.tex`.

-The orders and space arguments matters.
+The spaces and the order matters.
 The first word is almost always a verb, and everything that comes after it is an argument.
 This could be the name of a file as in our example,